GerevAI/gerev/README.md

 # gerev
-gerev is a open-source workplace search engine, it's most easily described as _"Google for your company"_.
+open-source workplace search engine, described as _"Google for your company"_, focused on developers.

-add image:

 ![gerev](./images/product-example.png)